osg-htc/docs/docs/data/external-oasis-repos.md

 7.  (**OSG internal step**)
     The OSG representative then asks the administrator of the BNL stratum 1 to also add the new repository.
-    He should set up his Stratum-1 to read from `http://oasis-replica.opensciencegrid.org:8000/cvmfs/%RED%example.opensciencegrid.org%ENDCOLOR%`.
+    The BNL Stratum-1 operator should set the service to read from `http://oasis-replica.opensciencegrid.org:8000/cvmfs/%RED%example.opensciencegrid.org%ENDCOLOR%`.
     When the BNL Stratum-1 operator has reported back that the replication is ready, the OSG representative reports in the ticket that the repository is fully replicated on the OSG and closes the ticket.